SOLV-Code/Open-Source-Env-Cov-PacSalmon/README.md

 * [OUTPUT Folder](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/OUTPUT): includes the merged data set and summaries.

 * [NOTES Folder](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/NOTES): includes a short summary of the available data and brief explorations of points of interest.
-Notes are kept in markdown to directly pull in plots generated in other parts of the repository and and allow for easy collaborative editing.
+Notes are kept in markdown to directly pull in plots generated in other parts of the repository and allow for easy collaborative editing.